(918) 250-7663

 4. Can You Give Me a Written Estimate and Timeline?

-After verifying a contractor’s qualifications and experience, the next step is to request a written estimate and timeline.
+After verifying a contractor’s qualifications, the next step is to request a written estimate and timeline.
 These documents are crucial for ensuring clarity and professionalism throughout the project.

 A written estimate eliminates the risk of misunderstandings that can arise from verbal quotes.
-It provides a detailed breakdown of costs and serves as a financial guide, helping you avoid surprise charges or "scope creep" – where unexpected expenses appear mid-project.
-Alongside this, a clear timeline allows you to plan around disruptions and holds the contractor accountable for delivering on their promises.
+It provides a detailed breakdown of costs and serves as a financial guide.
+This helps you avoid surprise charges or “scope creep” where unexpected expenses appear mid-project.

 What Should Be in a Professional Estimate

-• Disposal fees: These cover the removal of old roofing materials and typically range from $300 to $800, depending on your location and roof size.
-Some contractors include this in their base price, while others list it separately.
+• Disposal fees: These cover the removal of old materials and typically range from $400 to $950 in 2026.

-• Contingency allowances: A smart contractor includes a 10-15% contingency to cover unexpected issues, such as rotted decking or structural damage discovered during the tear-off.
-This prevents surprise change orders later.
+• Contingency allowances: A smart contractor includes a 10 to 15% contingency to cover unexpected issues discovered during the tear-off.

 5. Can You Give Me Local References?

-Once you’ve confirmed a contractor’s credentials, experience, warranties, and estimates, the next step is to check local references.
-This final step helps you gauge their reliability and professionalism.
+Once you have confirmed a contractor’s credentials, the final step is to check local references.
+This help you gauge their reliability and professionalism.
 A trustworthy roofer should have no problem providing contact information for recent customers in the Tulsa area.
-These references can give you firsthand insights into the contractor’s performance.

 Questions to Ask References